jtorral/patroniTraining/README.md

 ## Setting up your docker environment

-To begin the practical setup for Postgres cluster, we will utilize Docker.
-All the necessary Dockerfiles and resources for this tutorial are available in the public repository: https://github.com/jtorral/rocky9-pg17-bundle.
+To begin the setup for the Postgres cluster, we will utilize Docker.
+All the necessary Dockerfiles and resources for this tutorial are available in the repository: https://github.com/jtorral/rocky9-pg17-bundle.

 This repository contains the setup needed to run a complete, feature rich Rocky Linux 9-based environment that includes Postgres 17 and Patroni.